RULE 3. THE COMPLAINT

 and is the initial charging document for all criminal

-offenses.
-The complaint must be sworn to and subscribed before an officer authorized
+The complaint must be sworn to and subscribed before an officer authorized by law to

 (b) Magistrate review.
 The magistrate may examine on oath the complainant and other witnesses and receive any affidavit filed with the complaint.
 If the magistrate examines the complainant or other witnesses on oath, the magistrate shall cause their statements to be reduced to writing and subscribed by the persons making them or to be recorded.